DS

 Declarative route-level contracts that combine structures, patterns, and primitives into a product-ready screen.

-Source pathpackages/core/src/components/surfaces/
+Source pathpackages/core/src/composition/components/public/surfaces/

 Decision ruleUse when the consuming app should configure a whole screen with shared contracts.